GALEANO99/javaScriptDomEvents/README.md

 # javaScriptDomEvents
-this repository is a practice of JS to learn about the DOM and events.
+This repository is used to store DOM activities and events.